 Chateau Maison Blanche Vineyards, Terroir, Grapes, Winemaking

-While the average age of the vines are only 20 years, there are old vines, some of which date all the way back to 1954.
-The terroir is clay and limestone based soils.
+While the average age of the vines is only 20 years, there are old vines, some of which date all the way back to 1954.
+The terroir is clay and limestone-based soils.
 The estate focuses on biodynamic and organic vineyard farming techniques.

-The property earned their certification for being 100% ISO biodynamic in 2011.
+The property earned its certification for being 100% ISO biodynamic in 2011.
 The winemaking and vineyard management for Chateau Maison Blanche is consulted by the team of Stephane Derenoncourt.
-It was a bit of musical chairs for their consultants because Stephane Derenoncourt was brought in to replace Michel Rolland.
+It was a few rounds of musical chairs for their consultants because Stephane Derenoncourt was brought in to replace Michel Rolland.